kkiillee55/e6156-cloud-computing-project/AWS Elastic Beanstalk/readme.md

-to deploy Flask application in EB
+to deploy Flask application in EB, use app.zip file